 23. IFAD should seek greater support from other donors, the private sector and the Government, as well as from similar initiatives in the region, for scaling up its most successful innovations, and emphasize the need for pilot testing when introducing new approaches.
 The CPE recommends three priority areas.
-One, in recognition that matching grants in rural finance have important potential for policy dialogue in support of micro and small businesses, without distorting the structure of interest rates in the financial market, IFAD and its partners should consider a joint review of the experience with matching grants across IFAD's portfolio, as well as of RAFIP implementation experience, in order to devise more effective, non-distortionary tools to foster agricultural financing.
-Two, special savings and credit financial products that appeal to the poor, such as "susu" collection and group lending, should be examined in detail to determine whether they may help improve the coverage of very poor categories, And, three, IFAD should promote the concept of farmers' field fora to support pro-poor technology transfer in agriculture.
+One, in recognition that matching grants in rural finance have important potential for policy dialogue on support to micro and small businesses without distorting the structure of interest rates in the financial market, IFAD and its partners should consider a joint review of the experience with matching grants across IFAD's portfolio, as well as of the Rural and Agricultural finance Programme implementation experience, in order to devise more effective, non-distortionary tools to foster agricultural financing.
+Two, special savings and credit financial products that appeal to the poor, such as "susu"1 collection and group lending, should be examined in detail to determine whether they may help improve the coverage of very poor categories.
+And, three, IFAD should promote the concept of farmers' field fora to support pro-poor technology transfer in agriculture.